iranathan/SCAC/README.md

 ![Demonstration of the tool](/assets/demo.gif)

 ## Contributing
 Contributing to SCAC fills the hearts of many, and helps to keep this project constantly moving.
-It's really easy to get started with contributing ideas and issues, so check out and [the Code of Conduct](.github/CODE_OF_CONDUCT.md) to get started.
+It's really easy to get started with contributing ideas and issues, so check out [the Code of Conduct](/.github/CODE_OF_CONDUCT.md) and [creating issues](/.github/issues.md) to get started.

 ## License
 MIT License